developmentseed/project-seed/README.md

 ## Overview

 ## Gulp for building
-The gulpfile is 80% from the [gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) yeoman generator.
+The gulpfile is based on the [gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) yeoman generator.
 The build system currently supports:

 - Image optimization
 - Sass compilation